 Skip to main content

-Delegations allow you to grant other users or services access to your space.
-They enable secure, scoped, and time-limited sharing of data and capabilities.
+Delegations allow you to grant other users or services scoped, time-limited access to data in your space.
+They are the core mechanism for sharing in TinyCloud.

 What Delegations Enable

-• Share data: Let other users read or write to paths in your space
+• Share data: Let other users read or write to specific paths in your space

-• Grant permissions: Allow services to perform actions on your behalf
+• Grant permissions: Allow services to perform operations on your behalf

-• Chain access: Recipients can create sub-delegations to others
+• Chain access: Recipients can create sub-delegations to extend access to others

 Creating a Delegation